vercel/next.js/errors/next-prerender-current-time.md

 ##### Reactive use case

-If you want the current time to be reactive so it can change and update consider moving this usage to a Client Component.
+If you want the current time to change and be reactive, consider moving this usage to a Client Component.
 Note that Server Side Rendering timestamps in a Client Component is also considered ambiguous so to implement this properly Next.js needs you to only read the time in the browser, for instance by using `useLayoutEffect()` or `useEffect()`.

 Before: